Always, And I Mean Always, Protect Your Hard-Earned Principal At All Costs

 - How much are they paid?
 Is it enough to properly motivate them without detracting from corporate growth?

-- What's their track-record when it comes to expanding the company through mergers, acquisitions, and other purchases and programs?
+- What's their track record when it comes to expanding the company through mergers, acquisitions, and other purchases and programs?

 The more due diligence you do about them, the more cautiously confident you can be.